agent eval vs prompt eval

 Is AgentClash a Promptfoo alternative?

 AgentClash and Promptfoo overlap but solve different problems.
-Promptfoo is a prompt eval tool, while AgentClash is an agent-evaluation engine that races agents head-to-head on real tasks in a sandbox, scores the full trajectory, and gates CI on regressions.
+Promptfoo is a prompt eval tool, while AgentClash is an agent-evaluation platform that runs agents on real tasks in a sandbox, scores the full trajectory, and gates CI on regressions.
 If you need to evaluate tool-using agents end-to-end, AgentClash is the closer fit; for single-call prompt and output scoring, Promptfoo may be all you need.

 What is the difference between AgentClash and Promptfoo?

 Promptfoo is an excellent open-source, config-first tool for prompt testing and red-teaming across providers.
 It's a great fit for fast, declarative assertions over model outputs.
-AgentClash focuses on multi-turn agents that take actions: each model gets a fresh microVM, real tools, the same time budget, and a head-to-head race, and the verdict scores the trajectory — not just the final text.
+AgentClash focuses on multi-turn agents that take actions: each model gets a fresh microVM, real tools, the same time budget, and a same-task eval run, and the verdict scores the trajectory — not just the final text.

 Can I use AgentClash and Promptfoo together?

 Yes.
-Many teams keep Promptfoo for prompt-level evaluation and observability and add AgentClash for end-to-end, sandboxed agent races and CI regression gates.
+Many teams keep Promptfoo for prompt-level evaluation and observability and add AgentClash for end-to-end, sandboxed agent evals and CI regression gates.
 They are complementary layers of an evaluation stack.